Installing HTCondor-CE 6¶

 condorLinux user (UID 4716)

-- SSL certificate: The HTCondor-CE service uses a host certificate at
+- SSL certificate: The HTCondor-CE service uses a host certificate and key for SSL authentication

 - DNS entries: Forward and reverse DNS must resolve for the HTCondor-CE host